 This category recognises portfolios created by students as part of an undergraduate or post-graduate course accredited by the Landscape Institute.
-It is open to students who have successfully completed their course during the 3 years to July 2021.
+It is open to LI student members who have successfully completed their course during the 3 years to July 2023.

 Typical entries may include:

 Your entry should include selected drawings and other communication material representing projects from each year of the completed course and identified accordingly (Year 1 etc).